navaneet239/theNewtonCraddle/README.md

-# Newton's craddle
+# Newton's cradle
-A simulation of the Newton's Craddle
+A simulation of the Newton's Cradle